Soliplex Agents

 Configuration:

-- config.py - Pydantic settings for all components
+- config.py - Pydantic settings and manifest component models

 - Environment variables or .env file for configuration